Jiajing-Sun/jiajing-sun.github.io/_pages/about.md

 These include the **course website** and an open **GitHub repository** with **R code**, **slides**, and **teaching materials**, making the book accessible to a global audience of students and researchers.

+## Editorial Service

+- **Associate Editor**, *Review of Mathematical Economics*.
+Additional information is available on the journal’s official webpage: https://intlpress.com/journals/journalList?id=1979202226827096065.

+- **Associate Editor**, *Digital Finance*.
+Additional information is available on the journal’s official webpage: https://link.springer.com/journal/42521.

 ## Broader Interests

-Beyond my primary research, I am deeply engaged in **data science education** and **policy research**, particularly in **financial systems**.
-I am also passionate about **environmental management** and **environmental economics**.
+Beyond my primary research, I am deeply engaged in **data science education** and **policy research**.
+I am also passionate about **environmental management** and **environmental economics**, and regularly collaborate with international researchers to improve **policy decision-making**.
 I have published in the **Journal of Environmental Management** and, in 2024, I contributed to the submission of written evidence on **UK trade** and **net-zero emissions** policy to the **UK Parliament’s Energy Security and Net Zero Committee**.
 This submission reflects my commitment to informing policy discussions with rigorous empirical analysis and evidence-based recommendations.

 You can read the full written submission here:
 🔗 **[UK Parliament Written Submission](https://committees.parliament.uk/writtenevidence/129004/pdf/)**